 The Future of Gummy Vitamins

 The gummy vitamins market is growing fast and getting more innovative.
 It’s tackling health issues and meeting different dietary needs.
-By 2032, it’s expected to grow at a 5.9% annual rate29.
+By 2032, it’s expected to grow at a 5.9% annual rate.
 This shows a bright future for gummy vitamins.

 Market Trends in Supplementation